fluencelabs/tendermint-research/tmdemoapp/README.md

 In case of massive broadcasting of multiple transactions via `broadcast_tx_sync` or `broadcast_tx_async` RPC, the app would not calculate Merkle hashes during `DeliverTx` processing.
 Instead it would modify key tree and mark changed paths by clearing Merkle hashes until ABCI `Commit` processing.
 On `Commit` the app would recalculate Merkle hash along changed paths only.
 Finally the app would return the resulting root Merkle hash to Tendermint and this hash would be stored as `app_hash` for corresponding height in the blockchain.

-Note that described merkleized structure is just for demo purposes and not self-balanced, it would remain efficient only until it the user transactions keep it relatively balanced.
+Note that described merkelized structure is just for demo purposes and not self-balanced, it would remain efficient only until it the user transactions keep it relatively balanced.
 Something like [Patricia tree](https://github.com/ethereum/wiki/wiki/Patricia-Tree) should be more appropriate to achieve self-balancing.

 ## Making queries
 Use `get:` queries to read values from KVStore: